RobinBlomberg/kysely-codegen/README.md

 - Added esm rather than just cjs build output.
   - Now uses tsdown to build both cjs and esm outputs.
   - Uses oxlint and tsgo
+- Fixed custom import detection for override/type-mapping expressions with generics, unions, and arrays.

 `kysely-generate` generates Kysely type definitions from your database.
 That's it.